Sheyyi/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: It deletes the directory in /tmp.
 10-back: It changes working directory to the previous one.
 11-lists: It lists all files in current, parent and /boot directories.
+12-file_type: It prints the type of the file named iamafile.